Substitute Employee Information

 Noon Duty: Supervise students on playground during lunch recess, reports injuries and unacceptable behavior to building principal when necessary.

-Secretary: Provide office and administrative support
+Administrative Assistant: Provide office and administrative support

 Special Education Paraprofessional: As directed by teacher, assist in instruction & supervise students with disabilities in educational programs that support the goals on Individual Education Plan (IEP).